okta/terraform-provider-oktapam/docs/resources/kubernetes_cluster_group.md

 ### Required

 - `cluster_selector` (String) A label selector to used to match Kubernetes clusters.
-- `group_name` (String) The human-readable name of the ASA Group.
+- `group_name` (String) The human-readable name of an existing Group.
 Values are case-sensitive.

 ### Optional

-- `claims` (Map of String) A map of claims that will be included in credentials issued to users that are used to authenticate to Kubernetes clusters.
+- `claims` (Map of String) A map of claims included with issued user credentials used to authenticate to Kubernetes clusters.
 Claims correspond to pre-configured role bindings on the cluster.

 ### Read-Only